-We invested \$43.2 million in the year ended December 31, 2002 and \$19.3 million in the year ended December 31, 2001 in capital equipment and facilities.
-These investments principally related to expanding and upgrading our research and development laboratories and our pharmaceutical and chemical manufacturing facilities in Israel, Canada and the United States and maintaining compliance with cGMP, while increasing manufacturing capacity.
-In addition to facility-related investments, we also acquired certain manufacturing and packaging equipment that should increase production capacity.
-We also continued to upgrade our information systems infrastructure, allowing for more efficient production scheduling and enhanced inventory analysis.
-See Note 6 to our consolidated financial statements included elsewhere in this annual report for an analysis of property, plant and equipment activity in 2002.
+We invested \$94.4 million in capital equipment and facilities during the year ended December 31, 2003 and \$43.2 million during the year ended December 31, 2002.
+These investments are principally related to expanding and upgrading our research and development laboratories and our pharmaceutical and chemical manufacturing facilities in Israel, Canada, Ireland and the United States and maintaining compliance with cGMPs, while increasing manufacturing capacity.
+In addition to facility-related investments, we acquired certain manufacturing and packaging equipment to increase production capacity.
+We also continued to upgrade our information systems infrastructure, to enable more efficient production scheduling and enhanced inventory analysis.
+See Note 5 to our consolidated financial statements included elsewhere in this annual report for an analysis of property, plant and equipment activity in 2003.